Less is More: The Influence of Pruning on the Explainability of CNNs: Methodology

 \subsubsection{Experiment 2}

-Experiment 2 aimed to assess the effects of different CPRs on Grad-CAM occlusion-maps and how they differ from human-understandable areas.
-Participants were confronted with a single occlusion-map, crafted as described in Section \ref{sec:technical_setup}, i.e. based on models with CPR $1, 2, 4, 8$, and $32$.
-All occlusion-maps appeared in random order to prevent the occlusion-map of an identical image.
-Next to the occlusion-map, all ten Imagenette classes were listed as possible answers, as depicted in~Figure~\ref{fig:expsetup-exp2}.
+Experiment 2 aims to assess the effects of different CRs on Grad-CAM occlusion maps and how they differ from human-understandable areas.
+Participants were confronted with a single occlusion map, crafted as described in Section \ref{sec:technical_setup}, i.e., based on models with CR $1, 2, 4, 8$, and $32$.
+All occlusion maps appear in random order to prevent the occlusion map of an identical image.
+Next to the occlusion map, all ten Imagenette classes are listed as possible answers, as depicted in~Figure~\ref{fig:expsetup-exp2}.
 The respondents were instructed to choose the most suitable class for the map.
-In case they felt that none of the classes would fit, they were asked to choose \textit{I don't know / None of the above}.
+In case they felt that none of the classes would fit, they were asked to choose `I don't know / None of the above'.
 The accuracy of the respondents' answers provides an objective evaluation metric.
-Note that this setup would not make much sense with heat-maps as participants would see the whole image and thus know exactly what the image displays.
+Note that this setup relies on occlusion instead of heat maps as participants would be able to see the whole image and thus know exactly what the image displays.

-In total, this resulted in 2\,500 unique tasks, as 5 occlusion maps of 500 images crafted - once for every CPR.
+In total, this results in 2\,500 unique tasks, as 5 occlusion maps of 500 images were crafted - one for every CR.
 Every unique task was answered five times, generating a total of 7\,500 answers.

-\textbf{Evaluation}\\ To asses the inter-rater agreement we calculated Krippendorff's $\alpha$~\cite{krippendorff2011computing}.
-As for this experiment a clear ground truth is available we were able to calculate the human-observer accuracy as the ratio of correct answers and the total amount of answers.
-Additionally we report the error rate as the ratio between wrong answers and the total number of answers and the ratio of images for which the respondents were indecisive.
-We report these numbers for each CPR in $\{1,2,4,8,32\}$ over all classes and for each individual class.
+\textbf{Evaluation}\\ To assess the inter-rater agreement we calculate Krippendorff's $\alpha$~\citep{krippendorff2011computing}.
+As for this experiment, a clear ground truth is available we are able to calculate the human-observer accuracy as the ratio of correct answers and the total amount of answers.
+Additionally, we report the error rate as the ratio between wrong answers and the total number of answers as well as the ratio of images for which the respondents are indecisive.
+We report these numbers for each CR in $\{1,2,4,8,32\}$ over all classes and for each individual class.